Barbados

 Leadership and governance

-Barbados is party to a number of relevant international treaties and conventions pertaining to organized crime.
-The country is also an active and prominent participant in numerous law enforcement initiatives.
-It maintains excellent strategic and tactical relationships with foreign agencies, notably in the area of organized crime and drug trafficking.
-It continues to work closely with the UK, European countries as well as with the European Union and US agencies and engages with international partners in training initiatives and information sharing.
-Barbados is member to the Caribbean Community's Implementation Agency for Crime and Security (CARICOM IMPACS), which focuses on strengthening border controls and tackling trafficking flows.
-In line with its international anti-organized crime commitments, Barbados has implemented legislative reforms to bring national legislation in line with international standards.
-Most recently, the country made significant anti-corruption and anti-organized crime reforms by implementing the Integrity in Public Life Bill (2020) and the 2016 Trafficking in Persons Prevention Act (TIPPA).
+Barbados is party to a number of international treaties and conventions pertaining to organized crime.
+The country is also an active and prominent participant in numerous law enforcement initiatives and maintains excellent strategic and tactical relationships with foreign agencies and international organizations, notably in the area of organized crime.
+It continues to work closely with the UK and with European countries as well as with the European Union (EU) and US agencies and engages with international partners in training initiatives and information sharing.
+Barbados is a member of an operation coordinated by INTERPOL and targeting human trafficking in the Caribbean, Central and South America.
+In September 2021 it took a significant step in its fight against organized crime when INTERPOL opened a liaison office for the Caribbean islands there with the aim of helping Caribbean countries with their crime fighting efforts.
+Following its international anti-organized crime commitments, Barbados has implemented legislative reforms to bring national legislation in line with international standards.

 Criminal justice and security